-How do you know what sections you need to include in your business plan when you are creating your business plan at the very first time?
+How do you know what sections you need to include in your business plan when you are creating your business plan for the very first time?

 The sample business plan template can help you to draft a business plan, listing the sections in the order in which they will appear in your completed informal business plan with a brief description of each section to help you get prepared and lead you into the process.

-You do not need to find the exact business plan example for your business because each business is different and your business place, target market, and even your particular product or service may not match exactly to our business plan examples.
+Remember, do not look for the exact business plan example for your business because each business is different and your business place, target customers, marketing strategy, and even your product or services may not match exactly to our library of sample business plans.

-Every startup and small business is different, so you'll want to avoid copying a sample plan word for word.
-Instead, always look for the business plan that's related to the type of business you're planning and analyze that plan and write your own.
+Every startup and small business is different, so avoid copying an example business plan word for word.
+Instead, always look for the business plan that's related to the type of business you're planning and study that plan and write your own.

-When you write a business plan by your own, you'll think into important parts, like your startup expenses, your target market, and any market analysis or research you'll need to do to be successful.
+When you write a business plan on your own, you'll go into the process of thinking about important aspects of your business, like your startup expenses, your target market & customers, and any marketing strategy or research you'll need to do to be successful.

-Always think about business planning as something you do regularly, rather than a mere document you create once to get an investment and never look at again.
+Always think about business planning as something you do regularly, rather than a little document you create once to get an investment and place it at the bottom of your cupboard.

-We have created this sample business plan example for entrepreneurs out there who are starting their business plan for the first time and do not have any clue about how to write each section in the business plan.
+We have created this example business plan for entrepreneurs out there who are starting their business plan for the first time and do not have any clue about how to write each section in the business plan.